jarnowy/Portable-Keyboard-Layout/README.md

-# Archived !!!

-This project is no longer actively maintained.
+This fork is barely maintained.

 There exists a fork with very active development at https://github.com/DreymaR/BigBagKbdTrixPKL Maybe you'll find some other options you would like there.